sparkflows/sparkflows-docs/docs/agentic-ai-guide/quickstart.rst

      - Question
      - If the answer is no
    * - 1
-     - Is there a tool chip with ``STATUS success``?
+     - Does **What it did** list the ``Read csv`` tool?
      - It answered from memory.
-Add *"Always read the FAQ file before answering."*
+Add *"Always read the FAQ before answering."*
    * - 2
-     - Does the answer match the FAQ wording?
+     - Does the answer match the FAQ?
      - Add *"Quote the FAQ wording."*
    * - 3
      - Does it admit when the FAQ has no answer?
-     - Ask something the FAQ does not cover and see.
+     - Ask something the FAQ does not cover.
 Tighten the refusal rule.

+The **Steps**, **Timeline** and **Logs** tabs under the run summary go deeper - see :ref:`agent-studio-runs`.

 .. caution::

-   **If the run fails with a formatting error, or the Execute button is missing, check the Model group first.** An agent saved without a **Connection** selected fails in ways that look like a bug in your prompt.
-   It is the most common setup mistake, and the error message does not point at it.
+   **If Chat shows** *No model connection is selected* **or a run fails with a formatting error, check the Model group first.** An agent without a **Connection** fails in ways that look like a bug in your prompt, and it is the most common setup mistake.

 Save it
 -------

 Click **Create Agent**.
-It now appears in the Agents list.
+It now appears in the Agents list, as a **Single Agent**.

 .. figure:: ../_assets/agentic-ai-guide/quickstart/09-saved.png
-   :alt: The saved agent in the agents list
+   :alt: The saved Employee Benefits Assistant at the top of the agents list
-   :width: 90%
+   :width: 100%

 What you just built
 -------------------

-On the canvas, that same agent is two boxes: an **Input** and an **Agent Node** with one tool attached.
+Open the agent from the list with the pencil icon and you see the same agent on the canvas: an **Input**, an **Agent Node** with one tool attached, and an **Output**.

 .. figure:: ../_assets/agentic-ai-guide/quickstart/10-faq-agent-canvas.png
-   :alt: The Company FAQ agent shown on the canvas: Input feeding an Agent Node with a Read CSV tool
+   :alt: The Employee Benefits Assistant on the canvas: Input, an Agent Node with a Read CSV tool, and Output
-   :width: 70%
+   :width: 680px

    The ``Read CSV`` chip under the node is the tool you added.